stelzinga/MF/MGT_99.Legend.md

     - Embody diversity, inclusion, and belonging

 ### Bylaws
 Bylaws a.k.a.
-Company Laws, Policies, Normative Documentation, or Company Rules frame the *conditions* under which the Venture *should* operate and how it should organise itself.
+Company Laws, Policies, Normative Documentation or Company Rules frame the *conditions* under which the Venture *should* operate and how it *should* organise itself.
 Bylaws represent the Venture's interpretation of rules, regulations and guidelines imposed by the Environment and which effectively provide *boundaries* on Services and on how Operations can, and should be performed.
 They result from the fact that the Venture operates directly or indirectly in one or more countries/states or in a business sector that is heavily regulated globally and/or nationally.
 In addition, Ventures can themselves define rules with regards to what it deems the Venture should comply with even if this is not mandated by any official institution.
 Often, such company imposed rules will also embody the Values.
 The definition of Bylaws is a result from the SWOT process, see below.